-Other books by this author include Last Seen in Massilia, A Mist of Prophecies
+Other books by this author which I have reviewed include Last Seen in Massilia, A Mist of Prophecies

 Seventh in the Roma Sub Rosa historical mystery series and revolving around Gordianus the Finder, a private detective.
 The story is set in ancient Rome in January of the Year of Rome 705 (49 B.C. to us).

 It’s another pip of a story from Saylor, and yet I’d also call it a bridge novel.
 For all the action in Rubicon, it’s more of a set-up for the next story arc in this series with Meto’s betrayal and Numerius’ blackmail.
 That’s my guess anyway, and it’s been driving me mad to read the next story to find out what’s going on.
 I know it has something to do with Massilia (in Gaul) and Caesar’s troops, if only because the next book in the series is called Last Seen in Massilia.